codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 The rest of the required parameters varies based on the selected provider (see below)

 Once connected, the private Helm repository context can be injected into pipelines by selecting "Import from shared configuration" (under "Environment Variables" section), and selecting the name of the repository.
 The repository settings will be injected as environment variables into the pipeline so you can use them as you wish.

-In addition, the Codefresh Helm step can use these settings to install charts.
+If you are using the Helm step, it will use these settings to connect to your authenticated repository automatically.
 More info on the Codefresh Helm step can be found here: [https://github.com/codefresh-contrib/cfstep-helm](https://github.com/codefresh-contrib/cfstep-helm)

 ### Private repository - S3